srikumarks/cspjs/README.md

 # task - a sweetjs macro for CSP in Javascript

 My brain doesn't think well with promises.
 Despite that, [bluebird] is a fantastic implementation of the [Promises/A+] spec and then some, that many in the community are switching to promises wholesale.

 So what *does* my brain think well with?
-The kind of "communicating sequential processes" model used in [Haskell], [Erlang] and [Go] work very well with my brain.
-Also [clojure]'s [core.async] module has also chosen this approach.
-Given this prominence of the CSP model, I'm quite sure there are many like me who want to use the model with Javascript without having to switch to another language entirely.
+The kind of "communicating sequential processes" model used in [Haskell], [Erlang] and [Go] works very well with my brain.
+Also [clojure]'s [core.async] module uses this approach.
+Given this prominence of the CSP model, I'm quite sure there are many like me who want to use the CSP model with Javascript without having to switch to another language entirely.

 [Haskell]: http://www.haskell.org